Aliases for SPOP Gene

 GeneCards Summary for SPOP Gene

-SPOP (Speckle-Type POZ Protein) is a Protein Coding gene.
-Diseases associated with SPOP include mulibrey nanism.
-Among its related pathways are Hedgehog signaling events mediated by Gli proteins and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include ubiquitin protein ligase binding.
-An important paralog of this gene is KBTBD4.
+SPOP (Speckle Type BTB/POZ Protein) is a Protein Coding gene.
+Diseases associated with SPOP include Kidney Cancer and Male Reproductive Organ Cancer.
+Among its related pathways are mRNA Splicing - Major Pathway and Signaling by Hedgehog.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and RNA polymerase II transcription factor binding.
+An important paralog of this gene is SPOPL.

 UniProtKB/Swiss-Prot for SPOP Gene